 These notifications, also called Badge App icons, can mean different things in different apps, however.
 For example, you might see a similar circled number on your Mail app, which tells you the number of unread email messages you have.

-So if you have opened the Videos app on your iPhone 5 and gone to view a TV show, you might be wondering with the blue circle with the white number means.
+So if you have opened the Videos app on your iPhone 5 and gone to view a TV show, you might be wondering what the blue circle with the white number means.

 That number informs you of the number of episodes of that TV show that are currently accessible to you.